WeizmannVision/SelfSuperReconst/README.md

-# Self-Supervised RGBD Reconstruction from Brain Activity 🧠
+# Self-Supervised RGBD Reconstruction From Brain Activity 🧠

 ***Official PyTorch implementation & pretrained models for:***
 > **More Than Meets the Eye: Self-Supervised Depth Reconstruction From Brain Activity** \